sciglio/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Marco Scigliuzzo is a PhD student working on quantum optics with superconducting circuits at Chalmers University of technology (Sweden).
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+His research interests include light-matter interaction in a structured electromagnetic environment, quantum acoustic in microwave regime and quantum thermodynamics.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+The versatility of superconducting circuits allows the study of these fields on a single platform.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Scigliuzzo_20210418.pdf" "newtab" >}}resumé{{< /staticref >}}.